bobbyong/Django-Cheatsheet/README.md

 	git checkout -- <filename>

-To discard changes for the entire working copy
+To discard changes for everything below the current working directory

 	git checkout -- .

+To discard changes for everything

+	git checkout HEAD

 **Others**